plone/training/docs/mastering-plone/installation.md

 html_meta:
-  "description": "How to install Plone 6" "property=og:description": "How to install Plone 6" "property=og:title": "Installation & Setup of Plone 6"
-  "keywords": "installation, Plone 6"
+  "description": "How to install Plone 6" "property=og:description": "How to install Plone 6" "property=og:title": "Installation and Setup of Plone 6" "keywords": "installation, Plone 6"
 ---